 PuttView Yardage Books Review: Better Than a Caddy?

-If you want to take your game to the next level, you need yardage books (especially if you play in tournaments).
-This PuttView yardage book review will break down how they can help your game, how they compare with competitors, and discuss the three different types of books they offer.
+This PuttView yardage book review will break down how they can help your game, why they're different than competitors, and discuss the three different types of books they offer.

-In 2017, I got back into tournament golf after a seven-year hiatus from competitive events.
-Within a few events I realized that I was not the type of player who could go out to a course “blind” and play well.
+Within a few days I realized that I was not the type of player who could go out to a course “blind” to a new course and play well.
 Instead, I was the type of golfer who needed to have a plan of attack for every hole instead of trying to “wing it.”
+Some golfers prefer using a GPS handheld device or watch but that didn't work out after trying to use one at a local course.

 Three Types of Books

-PuttiVew beats the competition as they offer three different books - priced at $29, $39, and $49.
-Each book is 6.5” and 3.75” and greens are scaled to no larger than ⅜ inch to 5 yards making them USGA conforming.
+Each Puttview book is 6.5” and 3.75” and greens are scaled to no larger than ⅜ inch to 5 yards making them USGA conforming.

 Let’s break down each type of yardage book to see which is right for your game.